Kartik-369/Kartik-369/README.md

 ## Hi, I'm Kartik 👋

-Full-stack engineer and ML practitioner specializing in scalable FastAPI/React architectures[cite: 1].
-I build end-to-end B2B platforms and deploy intelligent features using LLM APIs[cite: 1].
-Looking to drive immediate engineering value in a fast-paced team[cite: 1].
+Full-stack engineer and ML practitioner specializing in scalable FastAPI/React architectures.
+I build end-to-end B2B platforms and deploy intelligent features using LLM APIs.
+Looking to drive immediate engineering value in a fast-paced team.

-**Currently building & breaking things as a B.Tech CSE student at Darshan University (Class of '28)[cite: 1].**
+**Currently building & breaking things as a B.Tech CSE student at Darshan University (Class of '28).**

-Previously **Machine Learning Intern** at **Feynn Labs** (07/2025 - 10/2025), where I[cite: 1]:
+Previously **Machine Learning Intern** at **Feynn Labs** (07/2025 - 10/2025), where I:
-* Implemented customer segmentation models using unsupervised clustering to identify distinct market segments[cite: 1].
+* Implemented customer segmentation models using unsupervised clustering to identify distinct market segments.
-* Processed and analyzed large-scale datasets to extract actionable business insights for targeted marketing strategies[cite: 1].
+* Processed and analyzed large-scale datasets to extract actionable business insights for targeted marketing strategies.
-* Collaborated with cross-functional teams to deliver data-driven recommendations for market positioning[cite: 1].
+* Collaborated with cross-functional teams to deliver data-driven recommendations for market positioning.

 ---